Roller Mills vs. Hammer Mills, Which Is Best?

 Why Should I Choose a Roller Mill?

-A roller mill can efficiently break down grain.
+A roller mill can efficiently break down grain for livestock feed.
+Energy efficiency is especially pronounced in electric grain roller mills.
 In some situations, roller mills use 85% less energy to process grain than hammer mills.
 In the most common processing situations, though, the energy savings are likely 30-50%.
 This helps offset the initially high cost of a roller mill.
 Roller mills produce particles that are very consistent in size, though they are likely to be elongated rather than round.
 They produce little dust and operate more quietly than hammer mills.

 Disadvantages of roller mills include the fact that they don't tear fiber as much as hammer mills.
 They also have a high initial cost.
 And when maintenance is needed, although infrequent, it can be expensive.